RIVeR-Lab/BOOST/firmwarePioCube/README.md

   - wsl> lsusb
   - wsl> sudo chmod 777 /dev/ttyACM0

+### To give user permission to /dev/ttyUSBx, ttyACMx, and ttySx devices
+- These devices are in the dialout group, so add your user to that group
+  > $ sudo adduser myusername dialout

 ### Getting Data into ROS1 from MCU
 - http://wiki.ros.org/rosserial_arduino/Tutorials/Hello%20World
 - run roscore in one terminal